atagulalan/misago-privacy-policy-examples/PRIVACY-POLICY.md

 ## Granted rights

-The General Data Protection Regulation (GDPR for short) grants users personal data certain rights protections, among which are:
+The General Data Protection Regulation (GDPR for short) grants users personal data certain rights protections, amongst which are:

 - the right to know what data about you is being held and processed
 - the right to rectify any inaccurate personal data